hepplerj/machinesvalley/introduction.md

 Much of the site is a "work in progress."
 As a whole, the project seeks to make available materials to exlore the history of Silicon Valley and its impact on American history by exploring the social and political underpinnings of environmentalism.

+### Suggested citation

+If you use this project for academic work, here is a suggested citation.

+> Jason Heppler, *Machines in the Valley: Growth, Conflict, and Environmental Politics in Silicon Valley*, website, code, and datasets (2017): <http://dissertation.jasonheppler.org>.

 ### Project Team

 **Jason A. Heppler** is the Digital Engagement Librarian and an Assistant Professor of History at the University of Nebraska at Omaha, and a researcher with Stanford University's Spatial History Project.
 He received his Ph.D. in history from the University of Nebraska-Lincoln in 2016 and is working on his first book on environmental politics in Silicon Valley.